Morokrembangan Naval Air Base: Post-Second World War

 After the Proclamation of Indonesian Independence on 17 August 1945, the air base was taken over by Indonesian republican forces.
 The Republican forces also captured the IJN aircraft stationed there, although they lacked qualified pilots to fly the aircraft.
 The air base was bombarded by Royal Navy ships during the Battle of Surabaya in October–November 1945.
 At the conclusion of the battle, the air base was briefly used by the Royal Air Force, and later it was given back to the Netherlands Naval Aviation Service.
+In November 1946 two Japanese Aichi E13A seaplanes were loaded on Dutch escort carrier HNLMS Karel Doorman at Morokrembangan.
+These were later transported to the Netherlands to showcase to the Dutch public.